thiagobossardi/thiagobossardi.github.io/README.md

 **Administrative Assistant - International Affairs (March 2015 – December 2017)**
 **[University of Caxias do Sul, Brazil](https://www.ucs.br/site)**
-- Provided efficient and knowledgeable administrative support when dealing with all incoming inquiries and responded to all students and professors within a busy international affairs department.
 -	Communicated externally with other countries and delivered workshops in relation to student exchange opportunities.
-- Exposed to and enhanced understanding of working with a varied workload which required a detailed understanding and up-to-date knowledge of changing immigration regulations and the ability to understand various international qualifications and to convert these into the Brazilian equivalent.
+-	Understanding of changing immigration regulations.
+-	Assistance to convert various international qualifications into the Brazilian equivalent and vice-versa.
-- Fully accountable for working with students on exchange and ensuring their general well-being.
+-	Fully accountable for working with students prior to and on exchange and ensuring their general well-being.

-*Key Achievements*
-- Successfully managed and updated spreadsheets and databases, which required a detailed understanding of data analysis and manipulation.
+Key Achievements
-- Enabled and influenced a key partnership between the University of Caxias do Sul and the International Business School Americas that provided short-term courses within the field of business in the United States and Europe.
-The partnership provided an 80% discount on short courses and was frequently requested by students who could not participate in the typical exchange program.
+-	Enabled and influenced a key partnership between the University of Caxias do Sul and the International Business School Americas (the partnership provided an 80% discount on short courses).
-- Charged with undertaking a piece of key research on behalf of the University to determine the degree of internationalization and how best to make the University more international.
-Collated internal data from all courses, students and professor’s exchanges, professor’s research partnerships, and with other researchers.
+-	Research on behalf of the University to determine the degree of internationalization and how best to make the University more international.